Brian Hoyer: 2014 season

 With the Browns' releases of Weeden and Campbell to free agency, Hoyer stated that he was confident that he would be the starting quarterback for the Browns, no matter who they would draft in 2014.
 The Browns drafted Heisman Trophy winning quarterback Johnny Manziel with the 22nd overall pick, who was known as one of the top quarterback prospects in the 2014 NFL draft.
 Hoyer did not take this as too much of a shock, stating "I don't want people to think I'm sitting at home pouting."
-Head Coach Mike Pettine stated that Manziel would not simply be handed the job, leaving the starter position open to competition.
+Head coach Mike Pettine stated that Manziel would not simply be handed the job, leaving the starter position open to competition.

 On August 20, 2014, Hoyer was tabbed the starting quarterback for the Browns to begin the 2014 season.
 Through the first six weeks the Browns were 3–2, with the two losses coming on last-second scores, and Hoyer possessing a 7–1 TD:INT ratio.
 During Week 5 against the Titans, Hoyer threw for 292 yards, 3 touchdowns, and an interception.
 Despite trailing 28–3, Hoyer led the Browns to 26 unanswered points, securing the win with a final score of 29–28.
 It was the largest comeback victory in franchise history, and the largest for a road team in NFL history.
 Hoyer led the Browns to a 6–3 start, the franchise's best nine-game start since the team started 7–2 in the 1994 season.
 However, Hoyer struggled in the following four games, throwing only one touchdown while being intercepted eight times.
-As a result, the Browns lost 3 of those 4 games to fall to 7–6 on the season, jeopardizing their playoff hopes.
-In a Week 14 home loss to the Indianapolis Colts, Hoyer was 14/31 for 140 yards, 0 touchdowns, and 2 interceptions.
-He was repeatedly booed by fans throughout the game, and was heavily criticized for his performance following the loss.
+As a result, the Browns lost three of those four games to fall to 7–6 on the season, jeopardizing their playoff hopes.
+During a Week 14 home loss to the Indianapolis Colts, Hoyer was 14/31 for 140 yards and two interceptions.
+He was repeatedly booed by fans throughout the game and was heavily criticized for his performance following the loss.
 Through 13 games on the season, Hoyer had 11 touchdowns to 12 interceptions.
-Hoyer's struggles in this 1–3 stretch led many fans, pundits, and analysts to call for the quarterback to be benched in favor of rookie Johnny Manziel.
-On December 9, 2014, the Browns announced that Johnny Manziel would start in Week 15 against the Bengals in place of Hoyer.
-However, Manziel was injured in the 2nd quarter of the Browns' matchup against the Carolina Panthers and was relieved by Hoyer.
+His struggles in this 1–3 stretch led many fans, pundits, and analysts to call for the quarterback to be benched in favor of rookie Johnny Manziel.
+On December 9, 2014, the Browns announced that Manziel would start in Week 15 against the Bengals in place of Hoyer.
+The following week, Manziel was injured in the second quarter of the Browns' matchup against the Carolina Panthers and was relieved by Hoyer.
 Hoyer threw a touchdown and an interception while going 7/13 with 153 passing yards.
 In the fourth quarter, he threw an 81-yard touchdown pass to tight end Jordan Cameron to put the Browns up 13–10.
 However, the Panthers regained the lead on the next drive and went on to win the game 17–13.
-After the season, Hoyer's contract expired and he became a free agent.
+Hoyer's 13.7 yards per completion was the highest in the NFL in 2014.
+After the season, his contract expired and he became a free agent.